nagarajanchinnasamy/tdbo/README.md

 tdbo - Tcl DataBase Object
 ==========================

 Tcl DataBase Object (tdbo) provides a simple object oriented interface to database layer of an application.
 It is written based on incrTcl extension of Tcl.
-Currently it supports sqlite3 database.
+Currently it supports connectivity to SQLite3, PostgreSQL and MySQL / MariaDB database systems.
 However, tdbo package is written in a generic way to plugin support for other databases.
-We will add support for other databases such as MySQL, Oracle etc., in future releases.
+We will add support for other databases Oracle etc., in future releases.

 Simple steps to use this package are: